izmecharr/eda-nyc-taxi-trip-duration/README.md

   <img src="output/images/How Many Passengers Per Trip.png" width="49%" />
 </p>

-**My hypothesis:** *I suspected most taxi rides were solo travelers, but let me verify this with data.*
+**My hypothesis:** *I suspected most taxi rides were solo travelers.*

 I analyzed passenger counts to understand travel group behavior.
-This personal insight came from my own observations of taxi usage in busy cities.
+This personal insight came from my own observations of taxi usage in busy cities of US.

 **What confirmed my suspicion:** This confirms my suspicion that 70.9% of trips involve just one passenger, with only 14.4% having two passengers.
 This revealed a huge opportunity for fleet optimization.